benpatterson/benpatterson.github.io/_posts/2018-03-16-displacing-someone.md

 title: Firing someone
 ---

 It's not exactly a joyride, but if you want to manage, you have to get comfortable firing.
 This post isn't about [the mechanics](https://hbr.org/2016/02/a-step-by-step-guide-to-firing-someone); it's about the mentality.
-I will do my best to illustrate with two anonymized examples.
-Let's call them Bip and Bop.
+How you handle it mentally can be the difference between a straightforward, successful firing, and a long, painful, and highly disruptive firing.

-(First, a disclaimer.
-I'm not writing this because I'm currently in this situation.
-But: I have little doubt I will be in this situation again one day.)
+I'd like to illustrate with two anonymized examples: Bip and Bop. [^1]

 Bip was the one of the first people I had to manage out.
 When he arrived at my company, he'd had high marks, almost as if he was going to slot in as our best engineer.
 He came into the company and he was...ok.
 And really, depending on your standards, maybe that is fine.
 Didn't meet the high expectations, but he was contributing and helping the train move.
 Over time though, that worn gloss began to tarnish.
 Feedback from his teammates began telling a different story, of a person who often undercommitted, who frequently put in poor quality work.